TLHcmus/react-crud/README.md

 # CRUD App

-Simple CRUD App that's allow working with users using API from https://reqres.in/, also support pagination
+Simple CRUD App that's allow working with users using API from https://reqres.in/, also support export and import csv file

+Tech used: React with JS and Bootstrap.